OnslowCollege/level-02-2d-lists/README.md

 ## 📝 Instructions

-Create a Python program in ``main.py`` and complete the tasks described in the comments.
-Write your code **below** the comments.
+Create a Python program (starting in ``task_01.py`` and ending in ``task_04.py``) that uses 2D lists.

-> Add your own comment above each function you create, describing what it does.

-### Saving and committing

-1. For each program, save the file (press Ctrl-S or ⌘S).
-2. Click on the ▶️ Run Code button at the top-right to see if your code works.
-If not, fix the code and run it again.
-3. When the code works, you will need to commit and push your code so that it is saved:
-    - Click on the Source Control tab at the left
-    - In the Message box, type a brief message that explains what you have done (e.g. "Finished the program")
-    - Click on the Commit button
-    - Click on the Sync button
-4. When you have finished, let your kaiako know.
+Complete the tasks by writing your code **below** each set of comments.

+Use the Tests tab to ensure your code works properly and meets the requirements of the tasks.